nkarasiak/MuseoPheno/docs/source/README.rst

 What does MuseoPheno do today ?
 ===============================

-MuseoPheno eases the way to compute Sentinel2 level 2A time series and spectral indices in time series.
+MuseoPheno globally eases the way to smooth or compute index for time series from raster or vector.

-Plus, you have a command line to produce a Sentinel2 raster time series :
+It has a special feature to compute Sentinel2 level 2A time series by providing a command line to produce a Sentinel2 raster time series :
 ``museopheno.computeS2SITS -S2dir /tmp/S2_2018/ -unzip True -out /mnt/SITS_2018.tif``

 Don't manage temporal information, MuseoPheno do it for you